Diegomez0282021/Hyperblog-platzi/README.md

 - This is a software created to practicing about the commands and the extensive world of Git.
 -This example is taken from a platzi course.
+-Adding to prove the git pickup-cherry command -Changes include the command stash as well
 .👌✔👀

 # Editor.md